UWARG/WARG-Ground-Station/README.md

 Setup instructions:
 1. Clone the repo
 2. Download [Node.js](https://nodejs.org/en/) for your OS
-3. Download git lfs (Git Large File Storage) [here](https://git-lfs.github.com/) otherwise you won't be able to download the images
+3. Download and install git lfs (Git Large File Storage) [here](https://git-lfs.github.com/) otherwise you won't be able to download the images
 4. Run `npm install` to install the app dependencies (including NW.js)
 5. Run `npm start` to start the app